How to record myself singing with background music? ( In 10 Steps )

 One of the best ways to improve at singing is to record yourself with some background music, this way you will know if you are singing in tune and correctly.
-Most singers tend to record themselves singing without any kind of background music, although this is also a good idea as you can focus on your singing and analyzing your singing technique.
+Most singers tend to record themselves singing without any kind of background music, although this is also a good idea as you can focus on your singing and analyze your singing technique.
 If you are a singer then sooner or later you will have to start recording yourself with background music.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com